-When you edit a photo in Shotwell, your original image remains untouched.
-You can undo all of the changes and revert to the original version by rightclicking on the photo, then selecting Revert to Original.
-This option is only available for photos you have edited.
+When you edit a photo in Shotwell Photo Manager, your original image remains untouched.
+You can undo all of the changes and revert to the original version by right-clicking on the photo, then selecting Revert to Original.
+This option is only available for edited photos.